Vizuetcf09/Vizuetcf09/README.md

-# Fernando Ivan Vizuet Cruz
+# Vizuet Cruz Fernando Ivan

-Bioinformatic, Data Analyst and Web Design and Development.
+**Bioinformatic, Data Analyst and Web Design and Development.**
 # About Me

 # Contact